tsingson/xudp/README.md

   level abstractions that are best left to the host application, because networking requirements are all very different from one case to the next.

+The API is still pretty low level and in order to use it in a program, one likely has to write a fair amount of boiler plate, but this api at least takes care of the most basic of requirements.

 Much of the code in this package is ported from the guides published [here][1]